benofben/properties/2324 1st/README.md

 * Sewer, water and trash are all included in rent
 * You only pay extra for electricity and internet access

-Best of all, there's a Starbucks directly downstairs for that quick morning or afternoon fix!

 # Links
 * [Zillow](https://www.zillow.com/homedetails/2324-1st-Ave-APT-413-Seattle-WA-98121/48682500_zpid/?view=public)
 * [Redfin](https://www.redfin.com/WA/Seattle/2324-1st-Ave-98121/unit-413/home/61969)